Apply Online for Learner Permit and Driving licence services including exchanges.

 • Proof of your address dated within the last six months is required if your current address is not recorded on your learner permit and it differs from that provided to the Department of Employment Affairs and Social Protection (DEASP) if and when you applied for a Public Services Card PSC

-• Proof of Residency – Section 60 Temporary Protection document issued by Department of Justice
+• Proof of Residency – Section 60 Temporary Protection document issued by Department of Justice.
+Section 60 Temporary Protection document valid until 4 March 2026 or valid until 4 March 2027 is acceptable.

 • Completed relevant driver Certificate of Professional Competence (CPC)